Signed in as:

 It lasted only a few seconds.

 “Stop it Steve!”
-Sally crowed, slapping his arm, “I heard a bell!”
+Sally crowed, slapping his arm, “Did you hear that?”
 Sally was Steve`s girlfriend and usually braver then he was.
 Not this time.
 She looked petrified.

 “Me too, this is getting creepy!” said Janet.
 Janet was a long-time neighbour and friend.
 She seemed more annoyed than scared.